a2stuff/a2d/desktop/APIs.md

 Button options are in X per `desktop/desktop.inc`.

+NOTE: This will use Aux $1000...$1FFF to save the alert background; be careful when calling from a Desk Accessory, which may run from the same area.

+#### `JUMP_TABLE_SHOW_ALERT_PARAMS`

+Show alert, with custom parameters.

+A,X is the address of an `AlertParams` structure; see `common.inc`.

-NOTE: This will use Aux $800...$1AFF to save the alert background; be careful when calling from a Desk Accessory, which may run from the same area.
+NOTE: This will use Aux $1000...$1FFF to save the alert background; be careful when calling from a Desk Accessory, which may run from the same area.

 #### `JUMP_TABLE_LAUNCH_FILE`